AndyYuen/podman-ai-lab-to-rhoai/README.md

 </li>
 <li>
 Test your model to make sure you can send in a request and get a response.
-The Inference Endpoint and Token Secret can be retreived here.
+The Inference Endpoint and Token Secret can be retreived from your mistral7b model shown above.

-<br/>Make sure to update the TOKEN environment variable with the token secret and the base URL in the cURL command with the Inference endpoint shown in the screenshot above.
+<br/>Make sure to update the TOKEN environment variable with the token secret and the base URL in the cURL command with the Inference endpoint shown in the screenshot.

 <pre>
 TOKEN='YOUR_TOKEN-SECRET'

 curl -k -X POST \
 'YOUR_INFERENCE_ENDPOINT/v1/chat/completions' \
 -H 'accept: application/json' \